-Furthermore, the absence of a separate committee which is in charge of the process of submitting candidacies for election to the Board of Directors, is explained by the fact that the candidates for election to the Board of Directors, from the establishment of the Company until today meet all the necessary conditions and provide all the guarantees for being awarded the status of member of the Board of Directors.
-They are distinguished for their high professional training, knowledge, qualifications and experience.
-They stand out for their moral fiber and the integrity of their character and therefore no occasion has so far arisen for the need to set up such a committee.
+Furthermore, the absence of a separate committee which is in charge for submitting nominations for election to the Board of Directors, is explained by the fact that the candidates for election to the Board of Directors, from the establishment of the Company to the present day, meet all the necessary conditions to be trusted to them the membership of the Board of Directors.
+They are distinguished for their high professional training, knowledge, qualifications and experience, stand out for their morals and integrity of character and therefore, in the context of the flexibility that distinguishes the general organization and operation of the Company, there has so far been no need to set up such a committee.